MarkoBosnjakBosa/MyShop/README.md

 Shopping cart and authentication by using sessions with Vuex
 Frontend custom form validations
 Modal images and carousel
+Forms with multiple steps
 Backend custom form validations (middleware)
 Form validation by using reCaptcha v2 and reCaptcha v3
-Forms with multiple steps
 Sending emails by using node mailer
 Using Node.js events for triggering the sending of emails and SMS messages
-MongoDB and mongoose (queries, limits, sorts, pages)
+MongoDB and mongoose (queries, limits, sorts, pagess)